Geetha63/MS-Teams-Scripts/TeamsLoginLogs/README.md

    ![Signin](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/Siginin.png)

-   Provide admin credentials i.e user ID and password
+   Provide Administrator credentials i.e user ID and password

    Press enter to continue

-   Once you are login it will shows the below image for Grant permissions for the app to perform the operations
+   Once you are login it will shows the below image for grant permissions for the app to perform operations

  ![GrantPermission](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/GrantPermissions.png)